-We programmed the experiment using the o-Tree framework of Chen et al. (2016), and ran the sessions online on the Prolific platform between January 19th and January 25th 2022.
+We programmed the experiment using the o-Tree framework of Chen et al. (2016), and ran the sessions online on the Prolific platform between January 19^{th} and January 25^{th} 2022.
 We ran a total of 18 sessions (6 per treatment), with a minimum of 4 and a maximum of 7 groups or single players per session.
 The assignment of sessions to treatments was randomly drawn by the computer.
-Participants were provided with detailed instructions for each part of the experiment and we ensured their understanding of the Sustainability Game with a comprehension questionnaire.
+Participants were provided with detailed instructions for each part of the experiment and we ensured their understanding of the Sustainability Game with a comprehension questionnaire.6 The study duration was around 60 minutes.7 A total of 282 participants completed the study and earned on average 7.80 GBP.